MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 3. Return a token acquisition status to the SDK.
 When `AcquireOAuth2Token` is finished, the client must return a bool that indicates whether token acquisition was successful.

 >[!Important]
-> Applications won't ever have to call `AcquireOAuth2Token` directly.
+> Applications will never call `AcquireOAuth2Token` directly.
 The SDK will call this method  when required.

 ### Implement a consent delegate (TBD - since this article is a QS, and consent is a slightly advanced concept, should probably leave in concepts (updated using below format) and point to it?)